Philips and the Monkey Pen: Plot

-Ryan Philip (Master Sanoop) is a smart cute school boy who has problems understanding maths.
-As he struggles to escape from doing his maths homework, he resorts to mischievous acts, not realizing the trouble he is making.
-He has a good relationship with his dad Roy Philip (Jayasurya) and mother Sameera (Remya Nambeeshan) and Ryan's grandfather Richard Philip (Joy Mathew) who is an antique collector.
-On visiting his grandfather Ryan gets a magical pen called monkey pen.
+Ryan Philip is a smart cute school boy who has problems understanding maths.
+As he struggles to escape from doing his maths homework, he resorts to mischievous acts, including stabbing his classmate named Decimal, using a pencil, in an ego clash.
+He is not realizing the trouble he is making.
+He has a good relationship with his dad Roy Philip and mother Sameera and Ryan's grandfather Richard Philip, who is an antique collector.
+On visiting his grandfather's house, Ryan gets a magical pen called monkey pen.
 This monkey pen does his maths homework and soon changes his whole life.